Skip to main content

 • Subcategories include:

 • SEP IRAs - If you’re a business owner or independent contractor, you may be eligible for a Simplified Employee Pension (SEP IRA).
 This type of IRA follows the same investment, distribution, and rollover rules as traditional IRAs, but is designed for self-employed individuals or small-business owners with few or no employees.
-Contributions are tax-deductible, contributions limits apply, and investments grow tax-deferred until distributed.
+Contributions are tax-deductible, contribution limits apply, and investments grow tax-deferred until distributed.

 • SIMPLE IRAs - A Savings Incentive Match Plan for Employees (SIMPLE IRA) is ideal for small employers (no more than 100 employees) who would like to avoid the start-up and operating costs of a conventional retirement plan.
 SIMPLE IRAs are similar to Traditional IRAs but have higher contribution limits.
 Additionally, distributions within two years of plan participation will incur a 25% tax penalty.